adrianadepalma/BII_tutorial/bii_example.md

 have classes that map easily onto the definitions used by PREDICTS.
 Notable exceptions are land-use maps developed for the Representative Concentration Pathways
-(<a href="http://luh.umd.edu/data.shtml#LUH1_Data" target="_blank">LUH1<a/>),
+(<a href="http://luh.umd.edu/data.shtml#LUH1_Data" target="_blank">LUH1<a/>)
-because PREDICTS land-use classes were designed with these maps in mind, and the derived fine-resolution product developed by
+– because PREDICTS land-use classes were designed with these maps in mind – and the derived fine-resolution product developed by
 <a href="https://data.csiro.au/dap/landingpage?pid=csiro:15276&v=3&d=true" target="_blank">CSIRO<a/>.

 I’m just going to simulate some rasters here for ease.